Work Boots for Truck Drivers (2026)

 • Sock game: merino blends manage sweat on long sits.

-• Foot pain: add supportive insoles for plantar fasciitis or long concrete walks.
+• Foot pain: add supportive insoles if you deal with plantar fasciitis or heel pain during long shifts.

 Dock Safety Tips: